Shackleton's hut

 Conditions permitting, we aim to visit the Shackleton Hut on our Ross Sea voyages.

-A scenic polar panorama surrounds the hut, providing views of the Transantarctic Mountains, Mount Erebus, the Barne Glacier, and of course, McMurdo Sound.
-On the immediate grounds of Shackleton’s Hut lie the remains of the expedition’s provisions and equipment, including boxes of maize, dog kennels, pony feed boxes, and a wheel from an Arrol-Johnston car.
+A scenic polar panorama surrounds the hut, providing views of the Transantarctic Mountains, Mount Erebus, and the Barne Glacier.
+Around the site lie the remains of the expedition’s provisions and equipment, including boxes of maize, dog kennels, pony feed boxes, and a wheel from an Arrol-Johnston car.

-The Shackleton Hut’s harrowing history
+The hut’s harrowing history

 Shackleton described the hut as “not a very spacious dwelling for the accommodation of fifteen persons, but our narrow quarters were warmer than if the hut had been larger.”
 Not surprisingly, warmth was more valuable than space during the cruel Antarctic winter.